reinielc20/infs605-assignment2/README.md

 Then click 'Open' to open the repository folder in VS Code.
 You will see some files and folders.

 Open the Readme.md file to read the instructions for this particular repository.
-Then proceed to
+Then proceed to step 3 below.

 Option 2.
 Download a zip file and extract the starter files

 In your web browser visit: https://github.com/JB-Connect/INFS605-Assignment2-Starter-Files

-Click on the green '<> Code' button and choose the option 'Download ZIP'.
+On Github, click on the green '<> Code' button and choose the option 'Download ZIP'.
 Save it in a folder you can easily locate and click Save.

 In File Explorer (Windows) or Finder (Mac) extract all the contents of the zip file.

-You can use  PowerShell or cmd (Windows) or (Terminal) in Mac to run the

 Option 3.
 Clone straight into your Ubuntu server or on your Virtual Machine running on VirtualBox.

 Type, 'git clone https://github.com/JB-Connect/INFS605-Assignment2-Starter-Files.git'

 You may be prompted to enter your GitHub username and password.
+You may need to request access rights depending on your server setup.

-Then type, cd INFS605-Assignment2-Starter-Files to enter the repository
+Then type, cd INFS605-Assignment2-Starter-Files to enter the repository.

 ### 3. Building and running the System

-First, run Docker Desktop.
-You need Docker Desktop running on Windows (and macOS) for Docker commands like docker-compose up to work.
+First, run Docker Desktop if you are deploying locally.
+You need Docker Desktop running on Windows (and MacOS) for Docker commands like docker-compose to work.

 Next, in Terminal: